M4GNV5/PtrsStuff/README.md

 	readc(); //receive one byte

-	//read bytes into buff until 'end' byte is read or 'max' bytes were read
+	//read bytes into buff until:
-	//returns count of bytes read
+	//	- 'end' byte is read
-	read(buff, max, end);
+	//	- 'max' bytes were read

-	//read bytes into buff until no data is available or max bytes were read
+	//	- 'awaitData' is false and no more data is available
 	//returns count of bytes read
-	readAvailable(buff, max);
+	read(buff, max, end, awaitData = true);
 }

 struct SocketServer